ClickerNZ/ED_Enhanced_T16000/README.md

 Each mapped button and switch produces an ACTION (not all buttons are mapped).
 These may simply produce a keystroke, however the main advantage of this script is that most call a script function which does more that sending a keystroke.

-Refer to the User Guide in the SupportFiles\Documents subfolder.
 Refer the following file in the SupportFiles\Documents subfolder for more information on ACTIONS.

 [Button Action Reference](/SupportFiles/Documents/ButtonActionsReference.md)